 Looking to score cheap tickets on Broadway?
 Get great last minute deals on Broadway tickets on Headout, your one stop, on-demand mobile concierge.

-It splits into three sections with aisles between, and at its widest (across Left, Right and Center) measures around 36 seats, extending 29 rows back.
+It is split into three sections with aisles between, and at its widest (across Left, Right and Center) measures around 36 seats, extending 29 rows back.

 The best seats in the Lunt-Fontanne Theatre are across the front rows of the Center Orchestra and Center Front Mezzanine.
 In particular, rows D to J, Center Orchestra combine good detail with a comprehensive view of the stage, and rows A and B of the Center Front Mezzanine have excellent, detailed overhead views.

-The Lunt-Fontanne Theatre has a capacity of 1504 seats.
-Section capacities are 860 Orchestra , 182 Front Mezzanine and 462 Rear Mezzanine.
+The Lunt-Fontanne Theatre has a capacity of 1488 seats.
+Section capacities are 858 in Orchestra , 168 in Front Mezzanine and 462 in Rear Mezzanine.

 Access to Lunt-Fontanne Theatre is step-free from street level to the lobby and Orchestra at 205 West 46th Street.
 Five wheelchair spaces are located in rows G, W and Z of the Orchestra, and patrons can book up to three companion seats for each.